JerBouma/jerbouma.github.io/FundamentalAnalysis.md

 4. Obtain the API Key as found [here](https://financialmodelingprep.com/developer/docs/)
 4. Start using this package.

-When you run out of requests (250), you have to upgrade to a Premium version or create a new account.
-Note that I am in no way affiliated with FinancialModellingPrep and will never be.
+When you run out of daily requests (250), you have to upgrade to a Premium version.
+Note that I am in no way affiliated with FinancialModellingPrep and never will be.

 ## Example